subidit/typophilia/README.md

 3. Line spacing - 120–145% of the point size.
 4. Line length - 45–90 characters per line.

+## Visual Hierarchy

 There are a variety of elements that work together to create a typographic hierarchy, including:

-1. Size
+1. Size & Weight
-2. Weight
+2. Positioning & Alignment
 3. Color
 4. Contrast
 5. Case
-6. Position and alignment
+6. Typeface

 ## Terminology

-1. **Font**: particular size or style of a typeface, say 10 point regular or 24 point italic.
-2. **Typeface**: the specific design of the letters, say Times New Roman or Baskerville.
-3. **Glyph**: individual symbols of the typeface, say  letter, number, punctuation mark, accented variations, etc.
-4. Baseline, Cap Line, x-Height
-5. **Tracking** is Letter-Spacing.
-6. **Kerning** is spacing between two specific letters, eg. LT, VA or To.
-7. **Leading** is Line-Spacing.
-8. Fixed-width is **Monospaced**.
-9. Italics is *not* same as Slanted or Oblique.
-10. **Grotesk**: The common German name for sans serif faces, as opposed to “Antiqua” which means serif face.
+1. **Grotesk**: The common German name for sans serif faces, as opposed to “Antiqua” which means serif face.
-11. **Antiqua**: The common German and Scandinavian names for serif faces, The Scandinavian name is “Antikva”.
+2. **Antiqua**: The common German and Scandinavian names for serif faces, The Scandinavian name is “Antikva”.
-12. **Roman**: Standard type style or regular weight of an upright typeface
+3. **Roman**: Standard type style or regular weight of an upright typeface
-13. **Diacritics**: A diacritic is an ancillary mark or sign added to a letter.
+4. **Diacritics**: A diacritic is an ancillary mark or sign added to a letter.
 Accents are one type of diacritics.
-14. **Dingbats**: Decorative symbols and characters that are generally not included in a font or character set, including boxes, bullets, arrows, pointers, and other characters.
+5. **Dingbats**: Decorative symbols and characters that are generally not included in a font or character set, including boxes, bullets, arrows, pointers, and other characters.
 Often made up into their own font.
-15. **Oldstyle figures**: Numbers that have different heights, some aligning to the baseline, some below.
+6. **Oldstyle figures**: Numbers that have different heights, some aligning to the baseline, some below.
 Oldstyle figures harmonize well with lowercase letters.
 Using oldstyle figures helps keep the numbers from standing out too much and disturbing the overall flow of the typography on the page.
 Oldstyle figures can be *proportional* or *tabular*.
-16. **Lining figures (LF)**: Numbers that rest on the baseline, and are usually the same height as capital letters.
+7. **Lining figures (LF)**: Numbers that rest on the baseline, and are usually the same height as capital letters.
 Lining figures can be tabular or proportional.
+8. **Font**: particular size or style of a typeface, say 10 point regular or 24 point italic.
+9. **Typeface**: the specific design of the letters, say Times New Roman or Baskerville.
+10. **Glyph**: individual symbols of the typeface, say  letter, number, punctuation mark, accented variations, etc.
+11. Baseline, Cap Line, x-Height
+12. **Tracking** is Letter-Spacing.
+13. **Kerning** is spacing between two specific letters, eg. LT, VA or To.
+14. **Leading** is Line-Spacing.
+15. Fixed-width is **Monospaced**.
+16. Italics is *not* same as Slanted or Oblique.

 ## Anatomy